matthewdrees/matthewdrees.github.io/_drafts/2020-12-07-psp-a-self-improvement-process-for-software-engineers.md

 ### 10. Software Design
 Taking time to design will improve your code quality, but you will move slower in the short term (p 206).
 Requirements will always change as you design.
 Divide and conquer problems.
 Use prototypes.
 Do deep dives into modules that have uncertainty.
 Iterate.
 Talks about levels of design: requirements, system, high-level, detailed, and implementation.
 Offers strategies for high level design: progressive (sequential), functional-enhancement (flush out a minimal system then improve), and fast-path enhancement strategy (focus on critical performance path first).
 Talks about design specification trade-offs.
 It isn't economical to specify every design detail.
 It would take too much time and be too cumbersome to maintain.
 It's worth documenting your design decisions, say in a personal journal.
 It's worth documenting high-level or critical design decisions.

+### 11. Design Templates
+We need better designs!
+4 ways to record designs... functional specification (e.g. class diagram), operational specification (e.g. use cases), state specification (e.g. state machine), and logical specification (e.g. pseudocode).

+### 12. Design Verification
+"For large and complex programs, even the most labor-intensive (design verification) methods are much faster and more effective than testing." (p 253).
+The biggest hurdle is convincing yourself that you need to do them!
+Use design standards like product conventions.
+Aim for reusable code.
+Verify with "execution tables"... pick a few use cases and step through pseudocode carefully on paper and track every variable to make sure the logic is correct.
+This can find bugs that are otherwise very hard to find in testing.
+Aim for "proper" state machines.
+Loop verification.
+Notes on automatic design verification tools.

+### 13. Process Extensions
+Characterizes an ideal process and talks about transitioning to it.
+Offers 4 example processes to start with:
+1. Process Development Process (p 299).
+Process for developing a process.
+2. PSP 3.0 Process (p 301).
+Process for building a program.
+"What I found most interesting about the PSP 3.0 process was that, with high-quality increments, this cyclic strategy actually improved my productivity above what I had achieved with small programs." (p 302)
+3. Prototype Experimental Process (p 302).
+For working with a new environment.
+4. Product Maintenance Process (p 302).
+For making small modifications to a large legacy system.
+Has a great metaphor about pulling weeds, and the weeds tend to cluster.

+### 14. Using the Personal Software Process
+Current software processes do not scale up for success on large projects.
+Aim for excellence.